gtropea/tcp-talk-node/README.md

 # tcp-talk-node
-A basic talk-like command written in node
+A basic talk-like command written in nodejs